-strength for normal running.
-Do not use the easy-

-starting control when the engine is warm.
+started the mixture will automatically return to the best strength for normal running.
+Do not use the easystarting control when the engine is warm.

 If you are baulked in traffic, you simply lift the clutch control, close the throttle a little, put one foot on the ground and keep the engine running.
-To get away-you let the clutch in very gently opening the throttle lever slightly at the same time.
+To get away-you let the clutch in very gently.
 It is advisable to help the motor in such conditions by pedalling a little.
-The operation of the clutch is fully described on page 17.